-We wanted the space to feel masculine but curated, not a like bachelor pad.
-Below is the design board we landed on after a couple iterations for the main space.
+We wanted the space to feel masculine but curated -- not a like bachelor pad.
+Below is the final design board after a couple iterations for the living space.

 Spatially, we needed to create clear walk ways from one stairway to the next along with a defined dining space.
 We intentionally used a large area rug for the living space to segment that area from the others and floated the sectional to create a natural walkway.
 Adding the light fixture above the dining space also had purpose in making the space feel like it was intentional.

 The main challenge for the client was creating a vocabulary for what he liked/disliked.
 We not only visited showrooms but also had a number of meetings around revisions where we would try to nail down exactly why he disliked an item.
-While it's helpful to know that something is not liked, it's critical for the design process to understand the "why" so we can get closer in the next iteration.
+It can be helpful to know that something is not liked but it is critical to understand the "why" so we can get closer in the next iteration.

-This typically is a process with all clients and I really enjoy seeing the transformation of my clients along with the space throughout each project.
+This typically is a process with all clients and I really enjoy seeing the progress of my clients' design vocabulary along with the space.

-Here is some more imagery of the finalized space!
+Here are more images of the finalized space!
 All the photography is by the talented Kaylynn Krieg.

 Curious about learning more for your own design project?
 Fill out a contact form and let's talk!